NASA-Planetary-Science/rss_ringoccs/README.md

 directory.
 We recommend that you start with Introduction_to_rss_ringoccs.pdf.

 ## How to (Get) Help
-If you have trouble with installation or execution of the rss_ringoccs package, we encourage you to post a issue on the https://github.com/NASA-Planetary-Science/rss_ringoccs respository.
-We will attempt to respond promptly.
+If you have trouble with installation or execution of the rss_ringoccs package, we encourage you to post a issue to https://github.com/NASA-Planetary-Science/rss_ringoccs/issues.
+We will attempt to respond promptly, and ther users will benefit.
 Alternatively, you can write email directly to Richard French: rfrench_at_wellesley.edu.
 ## Citing rss_ringoccs
 If you use rss_ringoccs as the basis of a publication, please consider citing rss_ringoccs using the DOI:10.5281/zenodo.1226748